foelkdavid/voidzfs-live/README.md

 a prebuilt voidlinux iso including updated zfs and python3.13

 # todo:
-do this via a pipeline so for transparency and automation
+do this via a ci-pipeline/github actions for transparency and automation